-A complete guide on LED lighting and its role in growing macroalgae
+A Buyer’s guide on LED lighting and its role in growing macroalgae

 In my trials and tribulations with the macroalgae Chaetomorpha, I found that there’s a huge difference in the amount of growth I get when using a proper setup, versus just any old thing.

-That being said, it’s a hardy species; it will grow as long as it is somewhat cared for.
+That being said, it’s among the hardy species of saltwater aquarium plants; it will grow as long as it is somewhat cared for.

-But, to get decent results with Chaetomorpha, and trust me there is a big difference between optimal and suboptimal growth, let’s go over a quick buyer guide:
+But, to get decent results with Chaetomorpha, and trust me there is a big difference between optimal and suboptimal growth, let’s go over a quick beginner guide: